Drarok/ladder/README.md

 If you create a new migration (`php ladder.php create *migration_name*`), the template that is created contains a lot of the options you can use, but commented out.

+Alternatively, take a look at http://drarok.com/ladder/ - I'm adding some examples there as requests come in.